Contact Us

 Do clients get a tax deduction?

-No. Our donations come directly out of the revenue our firm earns from the services it provides, not out of your personal account.
+No. Our donations come from the revenue our firm earns from the services it provides, not out of your personal account.
 Your portfolio stays exactly as it is, your returns are completely untouched, and every single charitable dollar is paid by SPG alone.

 Does SPG take a tax deduction?

 Yes, we absolutely do.
 It’s a common misconception that businesses somehow make money by donating, but that just isn’t true.
-When we donate a dollar, we might save a fraction of that in taxes, but we’re still voluntarily giving away the vast majority of that dollar.
+For example, when we donate a dollar, we might save a fraction of that in taxes, but we’re still voluntarily giving away the vast majority of that dollar.

 We take the deduction because it’s the smartest way to support our mission.
 Keeping those tax savings in the business allows us to grow.
 And the more we grow, the bigger our 10 percent pledge becomes.
 That means we can direct even more money toward causes that uplift human lives and protect the planet.
 Ultimately, taking the deduction is about maximizing our impact, not minimizing our taxes.